claygod/microservice/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/claygod/microservice)](https://goreportcard.com/report/github.com/claygod/microservice)

 The framework for the creation of microservices, written in Golang.
-This package is implemented using clean architecture principles A good article on implementing these principles in Golang: http://manuel.kiessling.net/2012/09/28/applying-the-clean-architecture-to-go-applications/
+This package is implemented using clean architecture principles.
+A good article on implementing these principles in Golang: http://manuel.kiessling.net/2012/09/28/applying-the-clean-architecture-to-go-applications/